DefinitelyTyped/tsd/README.md

 *	Version `0.5.x` is functional and usable but still in development:
 	*	If you decide to use it be sure to update regularly.
 	*	There will be bugs and quirks.
-We do out best to remove some bugs.
 *	It is recommended you check-in the definitions you install into your VCS:
 	*	The `tsd.json` file saves [repo + commit + path] so usually we can find the file but you might want to make local changes.
-	*	Don't forget to push your fixes back to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) (maybe one day TSD will help you with this).
+	*	Don't forget to move your fixes back to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) (see .
-*	Not backwards compatible with the config files from earlier versions (as the data source changed so much).
+*	Not backwards compatible with the config files from earlier versions.
 *	API and options are incomplete and not 100% final.
 *	See below for legacy version.

 #### Rate limit

 The Github API has a 60 requests-per-hour [rate-limit](http://developer.github.com/v3/#rate-limiting) for non-authenticated use.
-You'll likely never hit this as TSD uses heavy local and http caching and the definition files are downloaded over no-limited Github RAW urls.
+You'll likely never hit this as TSD uses heavy local and http caching and the definition files are downloaded over unlimited Github RAW urls.

 We are looking into a fallback to bypass the occasional burst mode for when you'd do something silly like `$ tsd query * --history --limit 500 --cacheMode forceRemote`.